 I could write an entire article about spices.
 There are more varieties out there than you could fit into your pantry.
 So, I’m only going to mention the ones that I think are the best to have on hand in your vegan pantry.

 - Nutritional Yeast – This stuff is basically worshiped by vegans.
 It has a cheese flavor so you can add it to sauces, or sprinkle it onto any dish that you want to improve 100 fold.

 - Sea Salt and Himalayan Pink Salt – Obviously salt is the most important spice you can have in your cabinet.
 I prefer sea salt and Himalayan pink salt for cooking, but you do you and get the one you like the most.

 - Kala Namak aka Black Salt – If you want to bring your tofu scramble, or vegan carbonara to the next level black salt is a must.
 It’s got an eggy flavor and smell, but use sparingly because this stuff is very strong.

 - Black Peppercorns – What can I say?
 Black pepper is awesome so stock up.
 Just make sure you get whole pepper corns with a grinder for a super fresh taste.

 - Red Chili Flakes – If you like a hint of spice red chili flakes are an excellent way to incorporate that into dishes.

-- Tumeric – I’ve only recently started using Tumeric.
+- Turmeric – I’ve only recently started using Turmeric.
 It’s a super healthy root spice related to ginger.
-Tumeric has anti-inflammatory properties among other things and can be added to tofu scramble to give your eggs that bright orange color, to curry dishes for depth, or to smoothes and fresh juices for a little kick.
+Turmeric has anti-inflammatory properties among other things and can be added to tofu scramble to give your eggs that bright orange color, to curry dishes for depth, or to smoothes and fresh juices for a little kick.